First 5 LA Early Childhood Policy Advocacy Fund (EC PAF)

 How long does the application review process take?

 After we receive your application, a member of the Community Partners team may follow up to discuss your proposal in further detail.
 Depending on the nature and size of the request, we may ask you for additional information before final decisions are made by First 5 LA staff.
-Funding decisions may take up to 12 weeks following receipt of each application.
+Funding decisions will be made by mid to late February for December applicants and by mid to late April for February applicants.

 WHAT ARE THE REQUIREMENTS IF WE RECEIVE AN AWARD?